soundpress/RulesOfNYC/docs/c35/index.rst

 *§ 7-04 Public Funds Cap.* ::

-(a) Pursuant to § 3-705(7)(a)(1) of the Code, a candidate shall not be eligible to receive more than one quarter of the applicable maximum pursuant to § 3-705(2)(b) of the Code unless the candidate submits a certified signed statement attesting to, and stating the reason for, such candidate's need for additional public funds.
-The statement of need must be filed with the Board no later than the due date for the applicable disclosure statements as follows, except that, if the basis for filing the statement of need arises after such due date, and no such basis existed prior to such due date, then the statement of need shall be due by the deadline for the disclosure statement immediately preceding the next date on which a public funds payment is to be made:
+(a) A candidate shall not be eligible to receive more than one quarter of the applicable maximum pursuant to § 3-705(2)(b) of the Code unless the Board determines that one of the conditions set forth in § 3-705(7)(a)(2) or (3) of the Code is satisfied, or the candidate submits a certified signed statement attesting to the need for additional public funds and demonstrating that at least one of the conditions set forth in § 3-705(7)(a)(1) of the Code is satisfied.
+The statement must be filed with the Board no later than the due date for the applicable disclosure statements as follows, except that, if the basis for filing the statement arises after the due date, and no basis existed prior to such due date, then the statement shall be due by the deadline for the disclosure statement immediately preceding the next date on which a public funds payment is scheduled to be made:

    (i) Candidates in the primary election must file the statement of need no later than the due date for the 32-day pre-primary election disclosure statement.